0%

 5. Well-Defined, Static Workflows

-• Scenario: The problem can be solved by a fixed sequence of steps, where inputs and outputs are predictable, and there is little need for dynamic adaptation, planning, or self-correction.
+• Scenario: The problem can be solved by a fixed sequence of steps, where inputs and outputs are predictable, and there's little need for dynamic adaptation, planning, or self-correction.

-• Why Not Agents: If the workflow is static and known, a traditional script or a simple function-calling pipeline (where the tool calls are pre-determined, not LLM-decided) will be more efficient, easier to debug, and more cost-effective.
+• Why Not Agents: If your workflow is just a predictable sequence of steps, write a script.
+Seriously.
+A traditional script or a simple function-calling pipeline (where tool calls are pre-determined, not LLM-decided) will be more efficient, easier to debug, and more cost-effective.
 Agents excel when the path to the goal is uncertain or requires dynamic decision-making.
+Don't over-engineer a solved problem.

 • Alternative: Conventional programming, shell scripting, or microservice orchestration without an LLM driving the decision flow.